pnp/PnP/Samples/Diagnostics.Logging/README.md

 #### Enter PnP Logging ####

-Now have a look at the information provided by PnP Loggging
+Now have a look at the information provided by PnP Logging
 ```csharp
 OfficeDevPnP.Core.Diagnostics.Log.Info("MyFunction", "test message");
 ```